 This Act, more commonly referred to as Obamacare, is umbrella legislation that reforms many aspects of health care but does not specifically provide financial resources to individuals.
 In fact, despite the Medicaid expansion, the Affordable Care Act does very little to impact long-term care benefits for the elderly.

 SSDI is not an option for seniors, rather it is a program designed for those younger than 67 years old.
 Read more about SSDI here.

-This act provides funding, to state and local agencies called Area Agencies on Aging which provide services that help seniors remain in their homes longer such as meal services.
-It does not provide money for long term care to individuals directly.
-For more information visit the Administration on Aging’s webpage.
+This act provides funding to state and local agencies called Area Agencies on Aging, which provide services that help seniors remain in their homes longer.
+Examples include meal services, in-home services, and transportation.
+It does not provide money for long-term care to individuals directly.

 These grants are provided to the states for the development of programs; these grants are not direct assistance provided to families.
 However, families may still benefit indirectly from these programs; read more about Community Living Grants and Nursing Home Diversion programs.